An Energetic Nutrition Experience

 According to the American Heart Association, more than 42 million women are currently living with some form of cardiovascular disease.
 More than 200,000 women die each year of heart attacks.
 If this is not enough to make you sit up and take note, consider this: While many people think of heart disease as a “man’s condition”, the surprising fact is that more women than men die of heart disease each year than men.

 Further, women are less likely than men to receive appropriate treatment after a heart attack, often because they are unaware of the signs and symptoms.

 The most common risk factors for women include:

 - Age: 55 years or older puts you at a higher risk

 - Race/ethnicity: African American, Hispanic, and Native American women are all at greater risk of developing heart disease than Caucasian women

 Identifying a Heart Attack: Signs and Symptoms

 The symptoms of heart attack in women can vary from those usually associated with men.
-Common female heart attack symptoms can include:
+Common symtoms of women and heart attacks can include:

 - Shortness of breath